muslimnda/switch2-SDEX2M2/README.md

 | PCB       | 1        | 4-Layer PCB        | N/A                | Fabricated         | *              |
 |*          | 1        | 10kΩ – 100kΩ Pull Up Resistor (Optional) | N/A               | *              |

 The optional resistor is for the PERST# lane, may help with state when idle.
-Resistors could
+Not sure if needed until prototyping commences.

 ---